FireflyMigration/firefly-doc/02-Development/01-Developer-Guide/02_UI-Controller/40_Relations/index.md

 * Mention the different RelationTypes
 * Use that relation to get the CompanyName of the shipper in ShipVIA
 * Explain the recompute, when we change the shipVIA  - the CompanyName will be recomputed
+* Explain that you can use the `rel` snippet to create the relation using the wizard

 ```csdiff
 public readonly Models.Orders Orders = new Models.Orders();